Jay Grossman

 {% endmacro %}

-Then we can add the comment to the top of the SQL file for the model:
+Then we can add the comment to the bottom of the SQL file for the model:

 1